 Better Than Land-Based Workouts

-While swimming, your heart beats an estimated 17 times less per minute when compared with working out on solid ground, reports the American Council on Exercise.
+While swimming, your heart beats an estimated 17 times less per minute when compared with working out on solid ground, according to the American Council on Exercise.
 However, this does not mean you are working out less strenuously or are taking away from your cardiovascular benefits.
 The heart is less taxed because you do not have to make impact with the ground.
 Additionally, swimming is an ideal exercise for those who experience knee, ankle and hip pain during high-impact exercises such as running.

 Swimming For Any Level